-In Destiny 2, XP is only useful for 2 things:
+In Destiny 2, XP is useful for two different things:

 - Unlocking your Season Pass rewards

 - Upgrading your Seasonal Artifact to unlock Mods and bonus Power Levels

 The Season Pass includes two tracks: a free track (available to all) and a paid track (available to owners of the current Season).
 The Season Pass does include a lot of good things, such as weapons, armor, Exotic engrams, and more.
 Needless to say, you’ll want to grind XP to get all the rewards.

 The fastest and most efficient way to earn XP in Destiny 2 still revolves around doing bounties (which you can pick up from different vendors in the game).

 The community has complained a lot about “bounty farming” and with reason.
-But if you’re looking to efficiently get XP, you don’t really have a choice but to grab the best bounties and work on them simultaneously.
+But if you’re looking to get XP efficiently, you don’t have a choice but to grab the best bounties and work on them simultaneously.

 This guide explains how XP works and provides the most efficient XP farming methods available:

-Finally, if you’re mainly interested in PVP, there’s another leveling system you should be aware of: Glory.
+Finally, if you’re mainly interested in PVP, there’s another leveling system you should be aware of: Glory ranks.